carloscastillom/User-defined-Functions-Macros-VBA/README.md

 # User defined Functions and Macros VBA
-Funtions and Macros that can be used in excel to improve the usability of the software
+Funtions and Macros that can be used in excel to improve the usability of the software.
+I have use this for work and personal purposes

 - [SumByFontColor()](https://github.com/carloscastillom/User_defined_Functions_VBA/blob/main/SumbyFontColor.bas)